gdalle/AutodiffCourse/1_intro.typ

 == Automatic differentiation

-Transform the computational graph $f$ into a new graph $partial f$.
+Transform the computational graph $f$ into a new graph $partial f$ and propagate derivatives through it:

 - Keeps the compact program encoding ($!=$ symbolic)
 - Yields exact derivative values ($!=$ numeric)
 - Can compute gradients efficiently (in reverse mode)

 #important[
-  Automatic differentiation = chain rule + basic functions with known derivatives.
+  Automatic differentiation = chain rule + layers with known derivatives.
 ]

 = Forward mode